nathancahill/aws-serverless-micro/README.md

 $ npm install aws-serverless-micro
 ```

+aws-serverless-micro targets Node.js v8.10 or higher as this is the version running on AWS Lambda.

 ## Compatability

 This libary is **100% compatible** with the Micro API.
 The [full Micro test suite](https://github.com/nathancahill/aws-serverless-micro/tree/master/test/fixtures/micro)